VFUC/TastyConfig/README.md

 #### Show help
 `swift run ConfigMaker -h` or `--help`

-## generate and upload config feed using Github Actions
+## How to generate and upload config feed using Github Actions

 - push a tag, e.g. `1.0.0`